 Explain that when we lose self-control, we are like a city with broken down walls.
 In Bible times they put walls around their cities to protect themselves from their enemies.
 Those walls made the city like a fort.
 The walls were to keep the danger out.

 When we lose self-control we are like a city whose walls are broken down.
 When we have no self-control it is much easier for the devil to tempt us to sin, and we have no protection from that temptation.

-3. Teach with hands on activities or games.
+3. Teach with hands-on activities or games

-Get Nerf dart guns or rolled up socks to use for attacking.
+Get Nerf dart guns or rolled-up socks to use for attacking.
 Divide the kids into teams, and let both teams make a fort to protect themselves. (couch cushions, chairs covered with blankets, big boxes, etc.) Let them have a “battle” from the safety of their fort.
 Then have the two teams or opponents have another battle, but with no fort or protection.

-Afterwards talk about how they felt with no protection, and how much harder it was to keep safe from attack with no walls.
+Afterward talk about how they felt with no protection, and how much harder it was to keep safe from attack with no walls.

-4. Role play right and wrong reactions.
+4. Roleplay right and wrong reactions

 Let the kids take turns showing the wrong reaction (no self-control) and then the right one (self-control, good attitude) for each of these situations:

 - Your sister/brother calls you a name

 - You want a piece of candy and Mom says no